Timevdo/JavaFractals/README.txt

 See https://en.wikipedia.org/wiki/Julia_set for more information

 Koch Snowflakes and other fractals were originally meant to be a part of the program, but have since been removed.
-Code that generates Koch Snowflakes has been marked as deprecated
+Code that generates Koch Snowflakes have been marked as deprecated